Nirc/downcount/DotNetCore/README.md

+See this [blog post](https://shiningdragonsoftware.net/2016/11/21/net-core-devops-on-linux-part-1-running-our-first-net-core-application-on-linux/) for a full write up

-A .NET Core implementation.
-Using the same implementation as the [C#](https://github.com/shiningdragon/Downcount/tree/master/CSharp) version
+A .NET Core implementation using the same algorithm as the [C#](https://github.com/shiningdragon/Downcount/tree/master/CSharp) version

-It includes a simple command line application that you can execute Using
+It includes a simple command line application that you can execute using

 **dotnet Downcount.Console.dll**